Mapepire-IBMi/samples/java/simple-app/README.md

     ```sh
     cd target
-    java -jar simple-app-1.0-SNAPSHOT.jar <demo-type>
+    java -jar target/simple-app-1.0-SNAPSHOT-jar-with-dependencies.jar <demo-type>
     ```

 > [!NOTE]
-> Replace `<demo-type>` in the above command with one of the demo types listed at the bottom of the page
+> Replace `<demo-type>` in the above command with one of the demo types listed below.

 | Demo Type             | Description                                          |
 | --------------------- | ---------------------------------------------------- |